encodis/xpants/docs/index.md

 ## Usage

-To use the XPants macros simply include the appropriate task definition at the top of your **build.xml** file, after including the ANT Contrib library.
+To use the XPantS macros simply include the appropriate task definition at the top of your **build.xml** file, after including the ANT Contrib library.
 You must also include the "xmlns:if" and "xmlns:unless" declarations in the `<project>` tag.

 ```
 <?xml version="1.0" encoding="UTF-8"?>